honthao/bird-classifier/README.md

 ## Discussion

 What problems did you encounter?
 * One of the problems that I encountered was the runtime of my model.
-Because it took pretty long to run even on GPU (~2-3h/run), it was time-consuming to experiment with different hyperparameters or just tweak the model a bit.
+Because it took pretty long to run even on GPU, it was time-consuming to experiment with different hyperparameters or just tweak the model a bit.

 Are there next steps you would take if you kept working on the project?
+* If I kept working on this project, I would further tune other hyperparameters that I didn't get to due to time and GPU limits.
+I would also like to try out different regularization techniques and examine which one has the strongest impact on the model's performance.

 How does your approach differ from others?
 Was that beneficial?
+* I don't know how others approach this problem, but I think my approach probably differs because besides from tuning the hyperparameters, I also mess around with the transformations when loading images.
+And this has a huge improvement on the model's accuracy as mentioned above.